← Back to blog

 1) What is an AI agent builder?

 An AI agent builder lets you design, deploy, and monitor agents powered by LLMs without hand-coding all the orchestration yourself.
 You chain together reasoning, retrieval, tool use, and approvals in one place, usually with a visual or low-code interface plus an SDK.
-Strong platforms, like Vellum, also add evaluations, versioning, and observability so every change can be tested and safely promoted.
+Strong platforms also add evaluations, versioning, and observability so every change can be tested and safely promoted to production.

 2) Why do enterprises need an AI agent builder in 2026?

 Most enterprises are stuck in pilot hell because custom scripts and ad hoc frameworks are hard to govern, monitor, and scale.
-An AI agent builder gives you a shared, governed environment where PMs, engineers, and compliance can collaborate.
-Vellum does this by combining prompt-based agent building, AI Apps, evals, and observability so you can move from pilots to production without losing control.
+An AI agent builder gives you a shared, governed environment where PMs, engineers, and compliance can collaborate, with prompt-based building, evals, and observability so you can move from pilots to production without losing control.

 3) Who inside the enterprise benefits most from these platforms?

 Product, operations, support, and sales teams benefit because they can describe workflows in plain language and get working agents, instead of waiting on engineering queues.
 Engineering, data, and security teams benefit because they get SDKs, governance, and deployment controls instead of debugging one-off scripts.
-Vellum is designed to serve both sides: employees build and run AI Apps safely while engineering and compliance set the guardrails.
+The best platforms serve both sides: employees build and run AI apps safely while engineering keeps governance.

 4) How do I choose the right AI agent builder for my org?